OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 - how the OEO development process works and
 - how to participate in OEO development.

-### What are prerequisit skills for OEO development?
+### What are prerequisit skills for ontology development?
 OEO development requires some skills which will help you understand the OEO better and enable you to participate in the ontology development.
 These are:
 1. BFO basics
 2. Protégé and OWL basics
-3. github and git
+3. GitHub and git
+4. OEO specific knowledge

 #### 1. BFO basics
 OEO uses the formal structure and design principles of Basic Formal Ontology (BFO).